atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 </div>

-![Top horizontal handrail extension with P-shaped return to post; bottom edge of return is 27" high max.
+![Top horizontal handrail extension with P-shaped return to post; bottom edge of return is 27 inches high maximum.
 Notes: treatment as protruding object not required.
-Objects mounted on posts with leading edges higher than 27" cannot protrude into circulation paths more than 12" (§307.3).
+Objects mounted on posts with leading edges higher than 27 inches cannot protrude into circulation paths more than 12 inches (§307.3).
 With handrails, this applies only to horizontal portions, not sloped portions.
-Horizontal top extensions that return to posts can protrude any amount if the leading edge is 27" max. above the finish floor or ground.
-Recommendation: Treat free-standing bottom extensions as protruding objects if they have leading edges higher than 27".]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s8a.jpg){: .img-large}
+Horizontal top extensions that return to posts can protrude any amount if the leading edge is 27 inches maximum above the finish floor or ground.
+Recommendation: Treat free-standing bottom extensions as protruding objects if they have leading edges higher than 27 inches.]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s8a.jpg){: .img-large}

 ### Handrail Clearance and Cross Section